 For this reason, Vieste is an ideal destination for those seeking relaxation, beaches, and the sea.
-Beaches are generally with sandy and shallow bottoms, excellent for those who want to spend a family holiday.
+Beaches generally have sandy and shallow bottoms, excellent for those who want to spend a family holiday.

 Stairway of Love

-Vieste, due to its particular position, is also an excellent starting point for discovering the Gargano area.
-Among the coves and the small green oases we find the sea caves: large cavities into which the sea creeps.
+Due to its particular position, Vieste is also an excellent starting point for discovering the Gargano area.
+Among the coves and the small green oases, we find the sea caves: large cavities into which the sea creeps.
 There are about twenty sea caves in this area.

 Gargano National Park

-Another dish not to be missed is the “Caciocavallo“, a cheese made with the milk of cows that are raised in a semi-wild state, also eating wild herbs.
+Another dish not to be missed is the “Caciocavallo“, a cheese made with the milk of cows raised in a semi-wild state, also eating wild herbs.

-As Vieste is a seaside town, fresh fish, cuttlefish, octopus, and oysters, as well as the typical and tasty fish soup called “u’ ciambott “cannot be missing at the table.
+As Vieste is a seaside town, fresh fish, cuttlefish, octopus, oysters, and the typical and tasty fish soup called “u’ ciambott “cannot be missing at the table.